fluentassertions/fluentassertions/docs/_pages/about.md

 ## Supported Frameworks and Libraries

-Fluent Assertions cross-compiles to .NET Framework 4.7, as well as .NET Core 2.1 and 3.0, .NET 6, .NET Standard 2.0 and 2.1.
+Fluent Assertions cross-compiles to .NET Framework 4.7, as well as .NET 6, .NET Standard 2.0 and 2.1.

 Because of that Fluent Assertions supports the following minimum platforms.

-* .NET Core 2.1 and 3.0
 * .NET Framework 4.7 and later
+* .NET 6 and later
 * Mono 5.4, Xamarin.iOS 10.14, Xamarin.Mac 3.8 and Xamarin.Android 8.0
 * Universal Windows Platform 10.0.16299 and later